mvxcvi/browserid-rails/README.md

 ### Configuration

-There are a number of configuration options available.
-The gem makes a number of default assumptions about your application, which may be overridden as needed.
-All configuration is placed under `config.browserid`.
+There are several configuration options available.
+There are a number of default assumptions about the application, which may be overridden as needed.
+Configuration settings are properties of `config.browserid`.

 * `user_model` - The name of the ActiveModel class for application users.
   The default is `"User"`.
 * `email_field` - The name of the attribute on the user model which contains the user's email.
 The default is `"email"`.
+* `session_variable` - The location the authenticated email is stored in the client's session.
+The default is `:browserid_email`.
 * `verifier` - The type of verifier to use to authenticate client BrowserID assertions.
 The default is `:persona`, which sends the request to Mozilla's Persona verification service.
 In the future, `:local` will enable local verification code.
-Alternately, this configuration option may be set to any class which responds to `#verify(assertion)` with the verified email and identity provider on success (or raises an error on failure).
+Alternately, this configuration option may be set to any class which responds to `#verify(assertion)` with the verified email and identity provider on success and raises an error on failure.
-* `audience` - Finally, the BrowserID audience should be set to a URI string containing the scheme, authority, and port of the service to authenticate against.
-If this is not set, the host and port of the current request is used.
-This enables flexible testing in development, but is a security risk in production.
+* `audience` - The BrowserID audience to authenticate to.
+This should consist of a URI string containing the scheme (protocol), authority, and port of the service (e.g., `"https://app.example.com:443"`).
+By default, the audience is not hardcoded and the properties of the request object are used to construct it dynamically.
+This gives greater flexibility while developing, but is also a minor security risk.
+In production, this should be configured to a fixed value.

 ### Controller Integration